Read Jurgen Habermas with voice, context, and method in the same frame.

 Prompt 3: Provide the most likely causes behind Habermas becoming a notable philosopher.

-The central claim is this: Habermas was deeply influenced by the Frankfurt School’s tradition of critical theory, which provided a rich intellectual foundation and a commitment to social critique and emancipation.
+In plain terms: Habermas was deeply influenced by the Frankfurt School’s tradition of critical theory, which provided a rich intellectual foundation and a commitment to social critique and emancipation.

 Read Jurgen Habermas inside second-generation critical theory, rebuilding reason after the catastrophes and suspicions of modernity, then ask what the method still forces later readers to notice.
 Reconstructive social theory: he looks for the implicit norms already at work when people argue, justify, and demand reasons.
 The voice matters because the phrasing is often part of the philosophy: the reader should hear a way of thinking, not only collect a list of theses.